 Born in Paris, Kentucky, on March 4, 1877, Garrett Morgan was the seventh of 11 children.
 His mother, Elizabeth Reed, was of Indian and African descent, and the daughter of a Baptist minister.
-His father, Sydney, a former slave freed in 1863, was the son of John Hunt Morgan, a Confederate colonel.
-Garrett Morgan's mixed-race heritage would play a part in his business dealings as an adult.
+His father, Sydney, a formerly enslaved person freed in 1863, was the son of John Hunt Morgan, a Confederate colonel.
+Morgan's mixed-race heritage would play a part in his business dealings as an adult.

 When Morgan was in his mid-teens, he moved to Cincinnati, Ohio, to look for work, and found it as a handyman to a wealthy landowner.
 Although he only completed an elementary school education, Morgan was able to pay for more lessons from a private tutor.
 But jobs at several sewing-machine factories were to soon capture his imagination and determine his future.
 Learning the inner workings of the machines and how to fix them, Morgan obtained a patent for an improved sewing machine and opened his own repair business.

 Morgan's business was a success, and it enabled him to marry a Bavarian woman named Mary Anne Hassek, and establish himself in Cleveland.
 (He and his wife would have three sons during their marriage.)

 G.A.
 Morgan Hair Refining Company